-Straight from the trailhead, this scenically dense hike puts you in the heart of the action.
+The Dead Horse Point hike knocks you out of your boots straight from the trailhead.
+This scenically dense hike puts you in the heart of the action.
 Expect fantastic views down to the winding Colorado River and across the expansive valley to the La Sal Mountains throughout the entire route.

-Before starting the hike you can replenish your supplies in the visitor centre.
+Before starting the Dead Horse Point hike, you can replenish your supplies in the visitor center.
 Grab a soda, snack or a souvenir for the hike.
-We also recommend talking to a park ranger here, who can provide you with the most up to date trail conditions and helpful tips for the hike.
-The route itself begins on the opposite side of the visitor centre from the parking lot, signposted as the East Rim trail.
+We also recommend talking to a park ranger here, who can provide you with the most up-to-date trail conditions and helpful tips for the hike.
+The route itself begins on the opposite side of the visitor center from the parking lot, signposted as the East Rim Trail.
 Head south along the East Rim Trail towards Dead Horse Point.

 The trail here is almost entirely flat, tightly hugging the edge of the large rock peninsula – known as Dead Horse Point.
-To your left you see sheer cliffs running down 2000 feet to the valley bottom, meeting up with a gooseneck in the Colorado River.
+To your left you see sheer cliffs running down 2,000 ft to the valley bottom, meeting up with a gooseneck in the Colorado River.
 To the right, a handful of resilient plants hang onto the red dirt, populating the otherwise desolate and flat plain.